rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

               all=TRUE)
   ```

 5. Check if connection to database is established.
+An output of "TRUE" indicates you are connected.

   ```
   ore.is.connected()
   ```

- Note: ore.is.connected returns TRUE if you are connected to an Oracle Database.

-6. Use the ore.ls function call to check which tables are in the database schema you are connected to.
+6. Use the ore.ls function call to list tables in the database schema you are connected to.
+Database tables appear as ORE frames in the output.

   ```
   ore.ls()
   ```

-Note: Database tables appear as ORE frames.

 ## Task 2: Explore data

-In this section, we will do basic data exploration, looking at database objects, and understanding the data to some extent.
+In this section, we will do basic data exploration, looking at database objects, and try to understand the data to some extent.

-7. Check class of an object (data table)
+7. Check class of an object (data table).
+The database table appears as "ore.frame". ore.frame is the R object representation of the data table.

   ```
    class(CUST_INSUR_LTV)
   ```

-Note: The database table appears as "ore.frame". ore.frame is the R object representation of the data table.

- 8. Get column names of a table
+ 8. Get column names for a table.
+The column names appear in an ordered list and can be referenced based on this order.

   ```
   colnames(CUST_INSUR_LTV)
   ```

-  Note: The column list appears as an ordered list.

   ![boxplot](./images/col-names.png)

- 9. Check object dimensions (which are row and column counts)
+ 9. Check object dimensions.
+The dimensions represents the number of rows (records) and number of columns (attributes) in the given frame (table).

   ```
   dim(CUST_INSUR_LTV)